trustless-services/bscco-documentation/_pages/roadmap.md

 Stay tuned for details.

-#### Lnd & Umbrel support: September 31, 2022
+#### Lnd & Umbrel support: Late 2022 - Early 2023

 Support for LND and Umbrel will also come, eventually.

-Not prioritizing this until BSCCO works smoothly on c-lightning.
+Not prioritizing this until BSCCO works smoothly on Core Lightning.

 #### Follow develpment